How to use QR codes to track attendance with Google Forms

 However you decide to do it, automating your attendance tracking process can help you save time, stay organized, and focus on creating great events, trainings, and more.

-See also Jotform’s detailed guide about: Google Forms.
+To learn more, see Jotform’s detailed guide to Google Forms.

 Send Comment: